Remove the CMOS battery

 To order replacement batteries, call your support center or business partner.
 For Lenovo support telephone numbers, see Support Phone List for your region support details.

-When replacing the lithium battery, use only Lenovo specified part number or an equivalent type battery recommended by the manufacturer.
+When replacing the lithium battery, use only Lenovo specified part number or an equivalent type of battery recommended by the manufacturer.
 If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.

 - Throw or immerse into water